vj1200kumar/fluidB/README.md

 ## Network protocols

-It's recommended to use a [client library](#client-libraries) or the [fluentbase CLI](#running), but there are times when only HTTP is available or when you need to test from a remote terminal.
+It's recommended to use a [client library](#client-libraries) or the [fluidb CLI](#running), but there are times when only HTTP is available or when you need to test from a remote terminal.
 In those cases we provide an HTTP and telnet options.

 #### HTTP
-One of the simplest ways to call a fluentbase command is to use HTTP.
+One of the simplest ways to call a fluidb command is to use HTTP.
 From the command line you can use [curl](https://curl.haxx.se/).
 For example:

 ```
 # call with request in the body